chensxb97/object_detection_chatbot/README.md

 *Social-distancing and Covid-19 data analysis*

-### Aerial Object detection feature
+### Aerial object detection feature
-The **aerial detection feature** is activated using the */aerial-detection* keyword command with the card as shown.
+The **Aerial object detection feature** is activated using the */aerial-detection* keyword command with the card as shown.

 ![Screenshot](Screenshots/aerial_request.png)